IIT Madras: History

 This has led to several collaborative research efforts with universities and institutions in Germany over the years.
 Although official support from the German government has ended, several research efforts involving the DAAD programme and Humboldt Fellowships still exist.

 The Indian Institute of Technology, Madras started functioning with the first batch of 120 students being admitted in July 1959 to the first year of the Engineering Course.
 The institute was inaugurated in 1959, by the then Union Minister for Scientific Research and Cultural Affairs.
 The first batch had an overall strength of 120 students from across India.
 In 1961, the IITs were declared to be Institutes of National Importance.
 The first convocation ceremony was held on 11 July 1964, with Dr. S. Radhakrishnan, then the president of India, delivering the convocation address and awarding the degrees to the inaugural batch of students.
 The institute got its first women students in the BTech batch of 1966.
 IIT Madras celebrated its Golden Jubilee in 2009, and its Diamond Jubilee in 2019.

 Campus

 A collage showing the biodiversity and architectural landmarks within the IIT Madras campus, including banyan trees, albino blackbuck, deer, Gajendra Circle, and the Chemplast Cricket Ground.

 The main entrance of IIT Madras is on Sardar Patel Road, flanked by the residential districts of Adyar and Velachery.
 The campus is close to the Raj Bhavan, the official residence of the Governor of Tamil Nadu.
 Other entrances are located in Velachery (near Anna Garden MTC bus stop, Velachery Main Road), Gandhi Road and Taramani gate (close to Ascendas Tech Park).
-The campus is located 10 km from the Chennai Airport, 12 km from the Chennai Central Railway station, and is connected by city buses.
-Kasturba Nagar is the nearest station on the Chennai MRTS line.

 Two parallel roads, Bonn Avenue and Delhi Avenue, cut through the faculty residential area before they meet at the Gajendra Circle, near the Administrative Block.
 Buses regularly ply between the Main Gate, Gajendra Circle, the Academic Zone, and the Hostel Zone.